chtrembl/azure-cloud/petstore/07-connect-petstoreapp-and-petstoreservice-together/README.md

 Remember that Kubernetes Load Balancer IP Address from the previous guide?
 Update your App Service Configuration Setting for ```PETSTORESERVICE_URL``` to reflect it, and save it (Container Restart will happen automagically)

 Also update src/main/resources/application.yml to uncomment the following.
-By uncomennting, this tells the Spring Boot Java Runtime to look for a petstore.service.url and if you set one ```PETSTORESERVICE_URL``` as a container setting, it will get injected at runtime initialization.
+By uncomennting, this tells the Spring Boot Java Runtime to look for a petstore.service.url and if you set ```PETSTORESERVICE_URL``` as a container setting, it will get injected at runtime initialization.

 ```
 petstore: